 Baku Higher Oil School wins Regional Petrobowl Competition

-The team “SPE BHOS” of Baku Higher Oil School (BHOS) has won the regional round of the International Competition Petrobowl organized by the International Society of Petroleum Engineers (SPE).
+The team “SPE BHOS” of Baku Higher Oil School (BHOS) has won the regional round of the International Competition Petrobowl organized by the International Society of Petroleum Engineers (SPE), Trend reports citing BHOS.

 In total, 22 teams took part in the competition, which covered the Caspian and Russian regions.